scornejob/gpuvmem/README.md

--V --blockSizeV  Block Size for Visibilities (Needs to be pow of 2) -i  --input      The name of the input file of visibilities(SQLite) -o  --output     The name of the output file of residual visibilities(SQLite) -d  --inputdat   The name of the input file of parameters -m  --modin      mod_in_0 FITS file
+-V --blockSizeV  Block Size for Visibilities (Needs to be pow of 2) -i  --input      The name of the input file of visibilities(SQLite) -o  --output     The name of the output file of residual visibilities(SQLite) -I  --inputdat   The name of the input file of parameters -m  --modin      mod_in_0 FITS file
 -b  --beam       beam_0 FITS file
 -p  --path       MEM folder path to save FITS images.
 With last / included.
-(Example ./../mem/) -g  --multigpu   Number of GPUs to use multiGPU image synthesis (Default OFF => 0) -s  --select     If multigpu option is OFF, then select the GPU ID of the GPU you will work on.
+(Example ./../mem/) -M  --multigpu   Number of GPUs to use multiGPU image synthesis (Default OFF => 0) -s  --select     If multigpu option is OFF, then select the GPU ID of the GPU you will work on.
 (Default = 0)
 ```
 #IMPORTANT